mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/whats-new/index.md

 To developer plug-is Windows, use either [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/).

 To develop plug-in on Mac, use [Visual Studio 2022 for Mac](https://visualstudio.microsoft.com/vs/mac/).
 Visual Studio 2019 for Mac should work as well.

+Here is what is new in [RhinoCommon 7](https://developer.rhino3d.com/api/rhinocommon/whatsnew/7.0).